Reasonable suspicion: Traffic stops

 A brief, non-custodial traffic stop is considered a "seizure" for the purposes of the 4th Amendment and must therefore be supported by reasonable suspicion or probable cause.
-The investigating officer must weigh the totality of the circumstances to determine whether sufficient objective facts exist to create reasonable suspicion that the driver is engaged in criminal activity.
+The investigating officer must weigh the totality of the circumstances to determine whether sufficient objective facts exist to elicit reasonable suspicion that the driver is engaged in criminal activity.
 If the investigating officer witnesses the driver commit a traffic violation (even if they are mistaken about what constitutes a violation, see Heien v.
 North Carolina), then said violation generally constitutes probable cause for the officer to stop the vehicle.
-The officer may detain the driver and any passengers of the vehicle for long enough to confirm and/or deny his or her suspicions.
+The officer may detain the driver and any passengers of the vehicle for long enough to confirm and/or deny their suspicions.

-If his or her suspicions are confirmed, then there may be probable cause to either search the vehicle and/or arrest its occupant(s), depending on the nature of the suspected violations.
+If the suspicions of the officer are confirmed, then there may be probable cause to either search the vehicle and/or arrest its occupant(s), depending on the nature of the suspected violations.
 In Illinois v.
 Caballes, the Supreme Court held that a drug dog may sniff the exterior of a vehicle during a traffic stop so long as any delay in calling the dog to the scene does not unreasonably prolong the traffic stop.
 The use of a drug dog is sui generis and a dog's sniff is not considered a search in and of itself under the 4th Amendment.